 Some dyes in my garden: Japanese indigo, goldenrod, tansy, marigold, madder.
 These give me the primaries--blue from indigo, red from madder, and yellow from the others.

 The colors are not the brights of the color wheel on cotton, and take best on silk without any additional chemicals.
 The blue is robin's egg blue, the "red" is actually pink to magenta and mixes with blue to give lavender to purple.
-There is currently no known method to isolate the indirubin, there is always a little blue involved.
+There is currently no method known to home dyers to isolate the indirubin, there is always a little blue involved.
 Indirubin is rare as a dye.
 There are only 3 known methods for obtaining it, and I developed one of them.
 The colors I call "indirubin" in my work are any combination of the red plus blue, usually pink, lavender, or plum.
 These colors are rare in commerce.

 I also grow madder, another source of red dye.
 The roots are used, although the leaves and stems can give pink.
 It takes 3 years from the start of a patch to harvest enough good quality dye from the roots.

 I gather walnuts from my walnut tree, and also forage locally available dye plants.

 Occasionally I will have access to sawdust from instrument and furniture makers and the rare arborist or small lumber mill with a known dye wood.